Britons living in EU could lose access to UK bank accounts in no-deal Brexit

 Counterparts in the bloc have similar access to Britain and this cross-border network would be disrupted without a transition deal next March, leaving customers in the lurch.

-“Leaving the EU without a deal would cause major inconvenience to millions of pensioners, travelers and drivers,” said Hugh Savill, director of regulation at the Association of British Insurers.
+“Leaving the EU without a deal would cause major inconvenience to millions of pensioners, travellers and drivers,” said Hugh Savill, director of regulation at the Association of British Insurers.

-Since Britain voted in 2016 to leave the bloc, financial centers like Paris, Frankfurt, Dublin and Luxembourg have been vying for a slice of the City’s business.
+Since Britain voted in 2016 to leave the bloc, financial centres like Paris, Frankfurt, Dublin and Luxembourg have been vying for a slice of the City’s business.

 The document said there is a need for the EU to reciprocate British action to ensure continuity in cross-border insurance policies, derivatives contracts, and core market services for companies and people.